Foyles: Modernisation

 Christina Foyle died in 1999; control then passed to her nephew Christopher, who modernised Foyles' shop and practices.
 Christopher Foyle was also, from 1978 until 2008, the chairman and CEO of aviation companies Air Foyle and Air Foyle HeavyLift, chairman and later Deputy President of the Air League, and a Trustee of the Foyle Foundation.
 He is also a Fellow of the Royal Aeronautical Society, a Liveryman of the Guild of Air Pilots and a Deputy Lord Lieutenant for Essex.

 Foyles' heavily weathered panelling was replaced by a red plastic, grey metal and beech interior.
 Whereas the shop used to sell second-hand and new books side by side on the same shelves, it now primarily sells books in print, like other large chain bookshops, but with a notably larger range of titles on every subject.
 It also now sells second-hand and out-of-print books together with new books in its art, history and archaeology departments.
 Most of these changes were made between 2003 and 2005.
 Foyles also now sells electronic books on its website.

-Acquisitions
+Acquisitions of other companies

 The feminist Silver Moon Bookshop was incorporated into Foyles in 2001 after rising rents on its Charing Cross Road premises forced it to close.

 In 2011 Foyles took over Grant & Cutler, a foreign language bookseller that had been founded in 1936.
 In March 2011 Foyles closed Grant & Cutler's shop at 55–57 Great Marlborough Street and merged it with the foreign language section of Foyles' then premises in the Foyles Building.
 In the new Foyles store at 107 Charing Cross Road, Grant & Cutler is on Level 4.